The History of Bowtells Swing Bridge on the Six Foot Track.

 After months of training, Luke joined a small team of Aussies to climb all 5,895 metres (19,341ft) of Mount Kilimanjaro, the tallest freestanding mountain in the world.

-Prepared for the physical and mental challenge of the climb, Luke had more reason than most to take on the challenge of beating Mount Kilimanjaro.
+Prepared for the physical and mental challenge of the climb, Luke had more reason than most to take on the challenge of climbing Mount Kilimanjaro.

 In his pack, Luke carried the ashes of his dear friend, Scott, who had experienced a brain hemorrhage several years prior, and when he reached the peak of Mount Kilimanjaro, Luke planned to set his friend free.

-“I decided to go to Africa and climb Kilimanjaro for a few reasons,” Luke said.
+“I decided to go to Africa and climb Mount Kilimanjaro for a few reasons,” Luke said.

 “I wanted to become a better person, a bigger person and to do bigger things.
 I wanted to follow in my dad’s footsteps (he has climbed Kilimanjaro three times).
 I wanted to make my family proud; make my friends proud and wanted to be part of a good cause – we raised money for the Make a Wish Foundation – that means a lot to me and a lot to Peak Potential Adventures.